Find Affordable College Courses

 Atlanta, GA

-A rank of #4 on this year’s list means Emory University is a great place for film, video and photographic arts students.
-Located in the large city of Atlanta, Emory is a private not-for-profit college with a large student population.
+The excellent programs at Emory University helped the school earn the #4 place on this year’s ranking of the best film, video and photographic arts schools in the United States.
+Located in the city of Atlanta, Emory is a private not-for-profit school with a fairly large student population.

 #5